GoreaTudor/Assembly-Simulator/README.md

     * INP dest  --  Reads the next character from the input and saves it's ASCII value into dest
         - INP reg

-    * OUTI src  --  Prints the integer value of the src
+    * OUTD src  --  Prints the decimal value of the src
-        - OUTI nr
+        - OUTD nr
-        - OUTI reg
+        - OUTD reg

     * OUTC src  --  Prints the character with the ASCII code of src
+        - OUTC nr
+        - OUTC reg

+    * OUTB src  --  Prints the binary value of the src
+        - OUTB nr
+        - OUTB reg

+    * OUTH src  --  Prints the hexadecimal value of the src
-        - OUTI nr
+        - OUTH nr
-        - OUTI reg
+        - OUTH reg